lffw001/rurima/README.md

 # About:
 With the `docker` and `lxc` subcommand of rurima, you can search & get & unpack images from dockerhub or LXC mirror easily.
 rurima is designed to be the ruri container manager, but since the dockerhub and lxc support is done, I made them to be subcommands of rurima, so you can use these feature directly.
+# Update for docker subcommand:
+`docker` subcommand now supports auto convert docker config to ruri command, to make it more esay to start the container.
+But if you just want to pull the image but don't want to see the config, use `-q` arg to  disable showing that info.
 # WARNING:
 ```
 * Your warranty is void.